Complete logics for elementary team properties: Introduction

-In related previous work, it was shown in \cite{Pietro_thesis,Galliani2016,Luck18} that first-order logic extended with {\em constancy atoms} $\dep(x)$ and \FO extended with classical negation $\sim$ are both equivalent to \FO over sentences, whereas on the level of formulas they are both strictly less expressive than \FO, and thus fail to capture all first-order team properties.
+In related previous work, it was shown in \cite{Pietro_thesis,Galliani2016,Luck18} that first-order logic extended with {\em constancy atoms} $\dep(x)$ and \FO extended with classical negation $\sim$ are both equivalent to \FO over sentences, whereas on the level of formulas they are both strictly less expressive than \FO, and thus fail to capture all elementary (or first-order) team properties.
 It was also illustrated in \cite{Coherence_JK} that a certain simple disjunction of dependence atoms already defines an NP-complete team property.
-Therefore, any logic based on team semantics having the disjunction $\vee$ inherited from first-order logic and in which dependence atoms are expressible will be able to express NP-complete team properties, indicating that $\vee$ is a too expressive connective to be added to \FOT.
+Therefore, any logic based on team semantics having the disjunction $\vee$ lifted from first-order logic and in which dependence atoms are expressible will be able to express NP-complete team properties, indicating that $\vee$ is a too expressive connective to be added to \FOT.
 The logic \FOT we define in this paper has weaker version of disjunction $\vvee$ and classical negation $\wcn$ as well as weaker quantifiers $\forallo,\existso$.
-We prove, in \Cref{sec:fot-fotd-expr}, that our logic \FOT captures first-order team properties (modulo the empty team) and we also show, as by applying Lyndon's Interpolation Theorem of first-order logic, that a sublogic of \FOT, denoted as \FOTd, captures exactly downward closed first-order team properties (modulo the empty team).
+We prove, in \Cref{sec:fot-fotd-expr}, that our logic \FOT captures elementary team properties (modulo the empty team) and we also show, as by applying Lyndon's Interpolation Theorem of first-order logic, that a sublogic of \FOT, denoted as \FOTd, captures exactly downward closed elementary team properties (modulo the empty team).

-From these results it follows immediately that \FOT and \FOTd are compact with respect to sentences.
-In fact, it also follows from \cite[Theorem 6.4]{Van07dl} that any team-based first-order logic that is expressively weaker than \ESO is compact with respect to sentences.
-In \Cref{compact} of \Cref{sec:fot-fotd-expr} we provide a detailed proof of the compactness of such logics with respect to (possibly open) formulas, which is missing in the literature.
+From these results it follows immediately that \FOT and \FOTd are compact with respect to sentences (with no free variables).
+In fact, it also follows from \cite[Theorem 6.4]{Van07dl} that any team-based first-order logic that is expressively less than or equal to \ESO is compact with respect to sentences.
+In \Cref{compact} of \Cref{sec:fot-fotd-expr} we provide a detailed proof of the compactness of such logics with respect to arbitrary (possibly open) formulas, which is missing in the literature.
 For team-based first-order logics the compactness with respect to formulas is not a trivial consequence of the compactness with respect to sentences, as free variables in team-based logics are interpreted over teams, which are essentially relations instead of single values.
-In particular, our proof assumes that the set of all free variables occurring in the formulas in question is countable.
+Our proof assumes that the set of all free variables occurring in the formulas in question is countable.
 It is unclear how to treat the uncountable case.